nrwl/nx/docs/shared/plugins/tooling-plugin.md

 We'll test out this inferred task a little later in the tutorial.

 Inferred tasks work well for getting users started using your tool quickly, but you can also provide users with [executors](/extending-nx/recipes/local-executors), which are another way of encapsulating a task script for easy use in an Nx workspace.
-Unlike inferred tasks, executors require users to explicitly configure them for each project that will use the task.
+Without inferred tasks, executors must be explicitly configured for each task.

 ## Create an Init Generator